NXIVM president Nancy Salzman asks for no jail time, saying she was ‘fooled, controlled’ by Keith Raniere

 Raniere sexually abused and mentally manipulated a harem of women who joined his secret sex cult “DOS” within NXIVM.

-“Smallville” actress Alison Mack, was slapped with three years in prison for her role duping women into joining the sick secret sorority.
+“Smallville” actress Allison Mack was slapped with three years in prison for her role duping women into joining the sick secret sorority.

 Salzman has maintained that she was not aware of the existence of DOS.